 Lakefront Festival of Art

+While we look forward to hosting the festival in person again in the future, looking at photos from past festivals shows just how much fun this annual event brings to Milwaukee.
 To all who have supported this event in the past, and to all the volunteers, partners, artists, and vendors who contributed to its success—thank you.
 We look forward to celebrating LFOA with you in 2022.

 Virtual Artist Booths